Reconceptualizing Consciousness for Neuropsychiatric Conditions

 RESEARCH EXPERIENCE

-2021 – Present Doctoral Candidate, Carleton University.
-Bold = Currently researching, **First-author
+2021 – Present.
+Doctoral Candidate, Carleton University.

 PUBLICATIONS/IN REVIEW